adrianblakey/slot-car-ecom/README.md

      FREQ_MAX = highest pwm frequency
      DUTY_DRAG = duty cycle for braking
      IO_AUX = detect whether on not full duplex signal IO

+The REMORA-REV10 binary is slightly different.
+It's built uing the following target in the CMakeLists.txt file

+    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)

+The ANALOG_MIN is set to a minimum voltage of about 1.1v, which is below the voltage the board theoretically powers up.
+You'll note that ANALOG_MIN and ANALOG_MAX need to be compiled in to the firmware and are not setable parameters.

+If for example you want the eCom to always run at 100% duty cycle from its starting voltage with no ramp up in the duty cycle, then you need to attach a WiFi link dongle to set and save duty_min to 100, this is the first non-zero duty cycle.
+When throttle becomes non-zero (voltage above 1.1V in our case), it's applied after synchronization.
+If you wanted 100% throttle at every voltage, change throt_set=100.
+See https://github.com/neoxic/ESCape32/wiki/Settings#throt_set-0 Note: throt_set is the minimum throttle value in analog mode and it's what ANALOG_MIN translates to.
+When you set it to some non-zero value, you'll get that throttle value at ANALOG_MIN voltages and lower.

+We ususally run in analog mode set by INPUT_MODE=1.
+In digital mode, throt_set is just an initial value that the throttle is set to upon startup.
+If it's not changed (say, you have no input), it remains at that value.
+Hence you can get fixed throttle mode out of it.

+In analog mode, it also serves as the minimum throttle value.
+Thus you can get two distinct modes - when you have zero-throttle and when you don't.

+When you connect via a WiFi link and change the throttle using a slider control in the browser, it disables analog throttle.
+That is to make it possible to save settings.

+Once a throttle value is established, duty_min and duty_max start playing a role mapping throttle [1...2000] to the duty cycle.

+In analog mode, it also serves as the minimum throttle value.
+Thus you can get two distinct modes - when you have zero-throttle and when you don't.

+Also note that DUTY_DRAG is defaulted to 0.
+Therefore if you want a specific brake setting you'll need to access the firmware through the WiFi link dongle and set it.

+Normally you can't disable arming (arm=0) in analog mode (unless you build with ANALOG which disables that).
+This is because it becomes impossible to distinguish between digital high level and analog high level.
+But in with ANALOG_PIN overriding the default analog throttle pin (the same as the digital input pin), it becomes possible.

+ANALOG_PIN forces the firmware to sample analog throttle values on a different pin.
+By default, it's the same pin, e.g. PA2 or PA6.
+However in our case, PA2 is digital input and PA6 is analog.
+Since they are separated, there's no aforementioned problem, hence no there is no restriction on arming.

 # Misc.
 Notes